 1. Publish a new blog post at least once a week

 2. Be consistent and always publish on the same day

 3. Focus on creating high-quality content

-According to this article on Pushing Social, publishing at least one new blog post a week is optimal because it helps maintain good relationships with customers, attract natural search traffic, and avoid burnout from writing too often.
+According to this article on Rock Content, publishing at least one new blog post a week is optimal because it helps maintain good relationships with customers, attract natural search traffic, and avoid burnout from writing too often.